-Between glacial and interglacial periods the concentration of atmospheric carbon dioxide varies between about 200-280 p.p.m.v, being at ~280 p.p.m.v. during interglacials.
-The details of the source of these variations is still somewhat controversial, but it is clear that carbon dioxide concentrations are coupled and in equilibrium with oceanic changes5.
-The cause of the glacial to interglacial increase in atmospheric carbon dioxide is now thought to be due to changes in ventilation of deep water at the ocean surface around Antarctica and the resulting effect on the global efficiency of the "biological pump".6 If this is indeed true, then a perusal of the interglacial carbon dioxide concentrations show in Fig. 1 tell us that the process of increased ventilation coupled with an increasingly productive biological pump appears to be self-limiting during interglacials, rising little above ~280 p.p.m.v., despite warmer temperatures in past interglacials.
+Between glacial and interglacial periods, the concentration of atmospheric carbon dioxide varies between about 200 and 280 p.p.m.v., being at ~280 p.p.m.v. during interglacials.
+The details of the source of these variations is still somewhat controversial, but it is clear that carbon dioxide concentrations are coupled and in equilibrium with oceanic changes [5].
+The cause of the glacial to interglacial increase in atmospheric carbon dioxide is now thought to be due to changes in ventilation of deep water at the ocean surface around Antarctica and the resulting effect on the global efficiency of the "biological pump" [6].
+If this is indeed true, then a perusal of the interglacial carbon dioxide concentrations shown in Figure 1 tells us that the process of increased ventilation coupled with an increasingly productive biological pump appears to be self-limiting during interglacials, rising little above ~280 p.p.m.v., despite warmer temperatures in past interglacials.
 This will be discussed more extensively below.